dazuma/erl2ex/README.md

 ### Known issues

-*   The include_lib directive is not yet supported.
 *   The include directive does not support environment variable interpolation.
 *   Macro defines do not work with guard fragments, i.e. expressions delimited by commas or semicolons.
 See examples in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_tokenizer.erl.
 *   Macro defines do not work when generating multiple (comma-delimited) lines of a function definition.
 Need to determine if this is a real thing we need to support.